Thai pro-democracy protesters rally outside army base

 An advance group of protesters had already pulled away two decrepit buses that had been used to block the entrance to the base and removed strands of razor wire.
-A large contingent of riot police, several rows deep, stood their ground in front of the gate but there didn’t appear to be an imminent chance of a clash.
+A large contingent of riot police, several rows deep, stood their ground in front of the gate but no violence was reported by the end of the rally.

 The protesters believe that the army undermines democracy in Thailand, and that King Maha Vajiralongkorn wields too much power and influence in what is supposed to be a democratic constitutional monarchy.